freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Enter `git rebase --interactive HEAD~5` into the terminal and press enter
 - If you entered the wrong command, exit nano without changing anything.
 Then try again.
 - You can exit nano by pressing `ctrl+x`
-- If you accidentally changes something in Nano, press `n` after `ctrl+x` to discard the changes
+- If you accidentally changed something in Nano, press `n` after `ctrl+x` to discard the changes

 ## 1590.
 Nano: Squash feat/add-column-references Commits